invictus-integration/docs-ifa/dashboard/installation/dashboard-buildpipeline.md

 The build will have only 2 tasks:

-- A powershell task to pull the resources from blob
+- A powershell task to pull the resources from blob storage
 - A publish artifacts task

 #### Powershell task